Wikipedia - Free Ency

 World Weather Information Service.
 Site presents OFFICIAL weather forecasts and climatological information for selected cities supplied by National Meteorological Services (NMSs) worldwide.

-Diamond Basics.
-Why Are Diamonds So Valuable? from Diamond Trade.
+Diamond Basics from Diamond Trade.

 The Nature of Diamonds.
 Excellent resource from American Museum of Natural History with color illustrations, photos, charts, tables.
 Contents: What is diamond?
 Diamond: Vital Statistics, Origins, History, Mining & Distribution, Industry & Technology, and Bibliography.